 Moderately sized groups of students, individual tutoring, and the chance to participate in international research projects provide you with multiple ways to develop your skills, explore your interests, and achieve valuable academic and personal results.
 Our dynamic and active community of students, alumni, and scholars provides a wide array of extracurricular activities and access to a large network of practitioners, media artists, policymakers, entrepreneurs, and activists from the most diverse strands of digital culture.

 You have developed the vocabulary to analyse and reflect on the meanings, functions, and effects of new media technologies.

 You will be able to translate your new media knowledge and skills into practical advice, policies, and applications.

 You have acquired the tools to become a critical citizen, journalist, researcher, teacher, writer, designer, or policy-maker of the future.

 As a graduate of NMDC you are well equipped to fill a position in educational and cultural institutions, governmental institutions or in Media and ICT industries.

 Graduates of this Master’s programme await a large and expanding professional field:

-- Governmental institutions: graduates fill advisory positions in governmental institutions and shape policies that make a difference in how our society gives its citizens the (digital) opportunities to act and have influence.
-The political ramifications of new media are often hidden in hardware and algorithms, but our students will know how to bring them out in the open and make them subject of critical reflection.
+Governmental institutions: graduates fill advisory positions in governmental institutions and shape policies that make a difference in how our society gives its citizens the (digital) opportunities to act and have influence.
+The political ramifications of new media are often hidden in hardware and algorithms, but our students will know how to bring them out in the open and make them the subject of critical reflection.